 So the challenge for us as horse owners is to always be alert for what our horse’s behaviour means.
 Sometimes it can mean our horse is unhappy.
 Maybe there’s something in their environment or diet that needs to change.
 Maybe a need is not getting met, or other herd members are pressurizing or bullying a horse.
 Or maybe, the horse is merely mirroring back the problem or imbalance that exists within our own self.

 Horses are not afraid of authentic anger, the way many humans are.
 My herd realizes that when I’m wound up so tight, the only way to access my pain, sadness, fear, or stress is through my anger.
 Once they get my anger flowing, the rest of my tightly clamped and controlled emotions can also loosen and move into flow.

 They have also figured out that the quickest way to make me mad is to physically hurt me – especially if it’s an out-of-the-blue and unjustified attack.
 But the second they wound me, they do not pull back in fear or jerk away from me, they stand in stillness and gaze at me with loving eyes – even as I erupt I can feel their support.

 Once my emotions are flowing freely, I then get clarity about all the things that are not right in my world.
-Things I need to action, or do some EFT Tapping on, or difficult conversations I need to have, or needs that aren’t being met, or boundaries that need to be set, and so on.
+Things I need to action, or do some acupressure tapping on, or difficult conversations I need to have, or needs that aren’t being met, or boundaries that need to be set, and so on.
 And then, I am usually able to meditate, reconnect with my peace and re-set my nervous system.
 Namaste Equus.